yuan-xiaowen/Checkpoint-Pillars-V2-PT-Practice/README.md

 ## IMPORTANT TIPS FOR SUCCESS

 - **READ ALL COMMENTS CAREFULLY.** Specs often assume you have read the comments.
-- After you have correctly defined the User model's `name` and `userType` fields, you can probably run all the remaining model and route specs in _any order_ (note, not 100% guaranteed).
-So if you get stuck, **move on and try some other specs**.
 - You should `git commit` and `git push` very frequently — even for each passing spec if you like!
 This will prevent you from losing work.
 - Please don't submit `console.log`s and other debug code.